StephenPAdams/TCGPlayerStoreInventoryScraper/README.md

 - tcg_player_inventory_for_store.xlsx

 Yes, I need to dynamically change the name of the file output so it includes the store name and date/time of the run.
 That'll be a future improvement.
 I should probably also put the run details in a worksheet within the file.

+# Environment Variables
+This script is built to use OS level environment variables, however, for development purposes, it leverages the python-dotenv library so that an env file can be used.
+For reference, here are the environment variables named:

+- TCG_PLAYER_API_KEY
+- TCG_PLAYER_API_BASE_URL

+They're pretty self explanatory.
+But, remember, the API is no longer really needed as the inventory can be scraped just by providing the TCGPlayer Pro URL as a command line argument.